RedHatQE/widgetastic.patternfly4/README.md

 ## Testing

-The library has selenium tests that are performed against [Patternfly React docs](https://patternfly-react.surge.sh/patternfly-4/).
+The library has selenium tests that are performed against [Patternfly React docs](https://patternfly-react.surge.sh).
 It's also configured to run the tests every time when a new version of that page is released.
-Tests spawn a container from `quay.io/redhatqe/selenium-standalone` image.
-It has configured Selenium standalone server and the browsers (Chrome and Firefox).
+Tests spawn a container from official selenium image - `selenium/standalone-{chrome/firefox}`.

 **Note:** Tests use `podman` to manage containers.
 Please install it before running.

 It's possible to run tests in parallel to speed up the execution.
+Make sure that you have **xdist** python plugin installed.

-Use `-n` key tp specify a number of workers:
+Use `-n` key to specify a number of workers:

 ```bash